-It's always a challenge to have to bring a client down to manage their expectations when it comes to lawsuits because what people believe they should be allowed to sue for and recover in a lawsuit doesn't match up with the way the law actually works, unfortunately.
+It's always a challenge to have to manage client expectations when it comes to lawsuits, because what people believe they should be allowed to sue for and recover in a lawsuit doesn't match up with the way the law actually works.

-I'm going to tell you a little bit about what type of damages you can recover or what type of victory you can claim in a lawsuit.
-I'm talking about Pennsylvania, and it may be different in other states.
-I don't know; I'm not licensed there.
-But in Pennsylvania, generally speaking, when it comes to business disputes, meaning disputes between partners, disputes between two businesses, a vendor, and sometimes an employee, a contractor, things like that.
+I'm going to tell you a little bit about what type of damages you can recover or what type of victory you can claim in a lawsuit in Pennsylvania.
+It may be different in other states, but I'm not licensed there.

-And when a case gets settled, typically, that means both sides have made some sort of compromise; maybe the defendant has been willing to pay more than they think they owe.
-Maybe a plaintiff has been willing to accept less than they think that they're owed.
+And when a case gets settled, typically, that means both sides have made some sort of compromise.
+Maybe the defendant has been willing to pay more than they think they owe.
+Maybe the plaintiff has been willing to accept less than they think they're owed.
 But that's the reality of most lawsuits.
-The skill of a litigator is often in negotiating and posturing.
-And not necessarily in putting on a show.
-In a courtroom.
+The skill of a litigator is often in negotiating and posturing, not necessarily in putting on a show in a courtroom.

 So that's a big one, right?
-Because attorneys fees and lawsuits can be $10, $20, $50, $100 grand depending on the complexity of the case, or more, obviously.
-And if you look at some of the famous lawsuits that you see in the news, one of the recent ones was Johnny Depp and Amber Heard.
-That case went on for like three or four years before it ever saw a jury.
-I mean, those lawyers, you think about how long that trial lasted, how many witnesses they called each and every one of those witnesses had to be prepared, they probably had a deposition taken at some point in time, meaning they already testified under oath in front of a court reporter.
-So there's significant costs that can go into a trial like that, like any trial, any lawsuit.
+Because attorneys' fees in lawsuits can be $10,000, $20,000, $50,000, or even $100,000, depending on the complexity of the case.
+And if you look at some of the famous lawsuits that you see in the news, like the Johnny Depp and Amber Heard case, that case went on for like three or four years before it ever saw a jury.
+I mean, those lawyers... you think about how long that trial lasted, how many witnesses they called.
+Each and every one of those witnesses had to be prepared.
+They probably had a deposition taken at some point in time, meaning they already testified under oath in front of a court reporter.
+So there are significant costs that can go into a trial like that, like any trial, any lawsuit.